provejs/express-form/README.md

 });
 ```

-- sources (Array): An array of Express request properties to use as data sources when filtering and validating data.
+- sources (Array): An array of Express request properties to use as data sources when sanitizing and validating data.
 Default: ['body', 'query', 'params'].
 - autoTrim (Boolean): If true, all fields will be automatically trimmed.
 Default: false.

 ## Credits